 For example, in the course I created, Idea To Profit, the very thing that I’m teaching people was, “Hey, here’s how you come up with … I want to teach you how to come up with an idea, and I’m going to teach you how to make your first sale with that idea, with your side hustle idea.

 I’m going to help you find your side hustle idea and make your first sale.”
 That is precisely what I teach in that course.
 The result was very specific, and that’s what I taught.

 Now, if I would have just gone around and turned around and said, “Well, my course just teaches you how to start a side hustle.”
 That’s not specific enough.
 That’s very general.
 It’s just giving you this broad, “Hey, you start a side hustle.”

 Okay, but how?
 What?
 What am I going to get?
 By the end of this course, what am I going to get?
 You’re going to have a side hustle and make your first sale.
 That’s what I’m teaching people, so that is number four, deliver a specific result.

 Tip #5 Offer Multiple Types of Content

-Okay, number five, offer multiple types of content.
-I would think for most people who are creating courses, that people wouldn’t automatically think, Look, if I’m creating a course…
+Okay, number five offers multiple types of content.
+I would think that for most people who are creating courses, people wouldn’t automatically think, Look if I’m creating a course…

 - There’s going to be text.